Meiguro/simplyjs/README.md

 * `err`: A string describing the error, or `null` on success.
 * `transcription`: The transcribed string.

-An optional second parameter - `confirmDialog` - can be passed to the `Voice.dictate` method to control the behaviour of the confirmation dialog.
-If `confirmDialog` is set to `false`, the confirmation page will be skipped, otherwise it will be included in the dictation flow.
+An optional second parameter, `confirmDialog`, can be passed to the `Voice.dictate` method to control whether there should be a confirmation dialog displaying the transcription text after voice input.
+If `confirmDialog` is set to `false`, the confirmation dialog will be skipped.
+By default, there will be a confirmation dialog.

 ```js
 // Start a diction session and skip confirmation